 Newsletters that used to be good, but have gone quiet

-Several Korea-focused newsletters still surface in search results and old forum recommendations, but their own archives show no post in over two years.
+Several Korea-focused newsletters still surface in search results and old forum recommendations, but their own archives do not support a subscription.
 Checking each candidate's archive before recommending it is exactly why the picks above are worth trusting, so here are the ones this research ruled out:

 - Korean Tech Review: last post September 2021.